 - Client communication

-There is no easy way to describe exactly what Infusionsoft is or does.
+There is no easy way to describe exactly what Keap is or does.
 It might best be described as a kind of all-in-one customer relations and marketing automation package.
-The long and short of it is that if you’re running a profitable agency or you are a busy freelancer, Infusionsoft has the capability of managing, automating and tracking most of the tasks that you’re currently performing manually.
+The long and short of it is that if you’re running a profitable agency or you are a busy freelancer, Keap has the capability of managing, automating, and tracking most of the tasks that you’re currently performing manually.

 Where both of these marketing platforms really shine is in their ability to streamline and manage both the lead and client nurturing process.